Community Member Profile

 Posted on Mar 25, 2009 at 11:12 AM

-although this approach is good. i think a better approach would be to use to use an algorithm to generate the tinyurls instead of letting the user enter them. you could generate a SHA1 and use the first 7 or so character from it (similar to what you can do in git to access commits) an use t... read more »
+although this approach is good. i think a better approach would be to use to use an algorithm to generate the tinyurls instead of letting the user enter them. you could generate a SHA1 and use the first 7 or so character from it (similar to what you can do in git to access commits) an use that as t... read more »

 -